-- integrity in our nation’s future dealings with Jews, Palestinians, and all peoples.
+• integrity in our nation’s future dealings with all peoples in the Middle East

 “There is no peace without repentance;